70% SINGLETRACK2% FIRE ROAD28% ROAD

 Camp Tamarancho is the private property of the "Marin Council" of the Boy Scouts of America.
 Riding here requires the purchase of a permit.
 A one-day pass costs $5 as of this writing.
 Alternatively, you can buy an annual pass, which is priced at $45 for 2015.
 You can purchase both types of permits (among others) online.
 Mountain bikers are required to have one of these passes present on their person any time they are riding on the trails here.
 If you happen to forget to purchase one online, passes may also be purchased in person from Sunshine Bicycles on the day of your ride, though it's worth double-checking that they still do that.
 Sunshine Bicycles is in downtown Fairfax, a couple of blocks southeast from the starting point of this ride.

 The desirability of the trails at Camp Tamarancho will not be a surprise once you learn that they were built for mountain biking in the first place, opening some time around 2002, thanks to an initiative of the Bicycle Trails Council of Marin.
 Not counting a few connectors here and there to points outside the camp, the biking trails at Tamarancho make up mainly a single, simple, 6.5-mile loop, or at least they used to until the recent (May 2013) opening of the new Endor Trail.
-While the majority of the loop consists of fairly smooth forest singletrack, the frequent occurrence of technical trail features places the overall difficulty of riding here at a somewhat advanced level.
+While the majority of this loop consists of fairly smooth forest singletrack, the frequent occurrence of technical trail features places the overall difficulty of riding here at a somewhat advanced level.
 On the other hand, while the trails are mostly narrow singletrack, they are almost never too narrow, and a few of the worst trail features are explicitly announced by signs and feature bypasses that are also clearly marked.
 Moreover, none of the tricky spots on the ride that I can remember arrive at treacherously steep grades.
 In fact, my GPS track shows no believable data points that exceed 20% grade anywhere on this ride, at least if you exclude the berms on Endor Trail.